Scally-H/RedReactor/README.md

 For additional help feel free to ask questions, and check out the Youtube channel.

-The Red Reactor will be launching soon on Kickstarter, we look forward to seeing you there!
+The Red Reactor will be launching very soon on Kickstarter, to sign up for launch news please register at https://www.theredreactor.com

+We look forward to seeing you there!